Peacebuilding M&E Solutions Forum

 Who is eligible to submit a proposal: Organizations who implement direct peacebuilding programming are encouraged to submit a proposal.
 Programs that are implemented in fragile and conflict affected countries that address grievances, violence reduction, and prevention but are not peacebuilding programming specifically will also be accepted on a case-by-case basis.

-We are now accepting proposals for the Peacebuilding M&E Solutions Forum through July 6, 2018!
+We are no longer accepting proposals for the Peacebuilding M&E Solutions Forum.

 Who we are: The Peacebuilding Evaluation Consortium (PEC) is a field-wide effort to address the unique challenges of measuring results and learning from peacebuilding programs.
 The consortium includes the Alliance for Peacebuilding (AfP), CDA Collaborative Learning Projects, Mercy Corps, and Search for Common Ground (SFCG) with support from the Carnegie Corporation of New York.
 The PEC creates safe spaces for knowledge and idea sharing and cross-learning opportunities around peacebuilding DM&E practice.